jeffkorba/korbaconsulting.com-wordpress/public/wp-content/plugins/easy-wp-smtp/readme.txt

 Read our <a href="https://easywpsmtp.com/docs/setting-up-the-amazon-ses-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=amazon-ses-docs-readme" rel="friend">Amazon SES documentation</a> for more details.

+#### Gmail / Google Mail / Google Workspace

+With our Gmail integration you will be able to send emails from your Gmail or Google Workspace account.
+There is no technical setup required.
+All you need to do is log into your Gmail/Google Workspace account and allow Easy WP SMTP to send emails on your behalf.
+That's it!
+It really is that easy.

+Other SMTP WordPress plugins will require you to go through a very long and technical setup in order to send emails via your Gmail account, but not Easy WP SMTP.
+We have made the process as simple as possible.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-gmail-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=gmail-docs-readme" rel="friend">Gmail / Google documentation</a> for more details.

 #### Mailgun

 Easy WP SMTP uses Mailgun API to reliably and quickly send out your WordPress emails.

-Mailgun provides a 3-month trial period, where you can send 5000 emails per month.

 Read our <a href="https://easywpsmtp.com/docs/setting-up-the-mailgun-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">Mailgun documentation</a> for more details.

+#### Mailjet

+Enhance your WordPress email deliverability with Easy WP SMTP's seamless Mailjet integration.
+Send transactional emails effortlessly, enjoying 6000 free emails per month via Mailjet.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-mailjet-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">Mailjet documentation</a> for more details.

 #### Microsoft 365 (Outlook and Office 365)

-If your business utilizes Outlook.com or Microsoft 365 for email, our Microsoft 365 / Outlook mailer integration can help you enhance your email deliverability by enabling you to send emails from WordPress using your existing Outlook.com or Microsoft 365 account.
+If your business utilizes Outlook.com, Microsoft Office 365, or Azure for email, our Microsoft 365 / Outlook mailer integration can help you enhance your email deliverability by enabling you to send emails from WordPress using your existing Outlook.com or Microsoft 365 account.

 Read our <a href="https://easywpsmtp.com/docs/setting-up-the-outlook-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">Microsoft 365 / Outlook documentation</a> for more details.

+#### SendGrid

+Easy WP SMTP uses SendGrid's API to send your WordPress emails.
+If you have an SendGrid account, all you'll need is the API key to connect your account with our plugin.

+They offer a free account, so you can test its reliability.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-sendgrid-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">SendGrid documentation</a> for more details.

-#### Sendinblue
+#### Brevo (formerly Sendinblue)

-Our plugin offers native integration with Sendinblue.
+Our plugin offers native integration with Brevo (formerly Sendinblue).
 All you have to do is open a Sendinblue account and copy the API key.

 They offer a free account with 300 emails per day.

-Read our <a href="https://easywpsmtp.com/docs/setting-up-the-sendinblue-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">Sendinblue documentation</a> for more details.
+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-sendinblue-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">Brevo documentation</a> for more details.

 #### SMTP.com